feilipu/NASCOM_BASIC_4.7/README.md

 ## Workflow Notes

 Note that your program and the `USR(x)` jump address setting will remain in place through a RC2014 Warm Reset, provided you prevent Basic from initialising the RAM locations you have used.
-Also, you can reload your assembly program to the same RAM location through multiple Warm Resets, without issuing a `RESET` keyword.
+Also, you can reload your assembly program to the same RAM location through multiple Warm Resets, without issuing a `RESET` statement.

 Any Basic programs loaded will also remain in place during a Warm Reset.

-Issuing the `RESET` keyword will clear the RC2014 RAM, and return the original memory contents equivalent to a cold start.
+Issuing the `RESET` statement will clear the RC2014 RAM, and return the original memory contents equivalent to a cold start.

 ## Zen Assembler Notes

 There are several Intel HEX versions of the Zen assembler with different RAM origins prepared to use from within RC2014 NASCOM Basic.
-Use the `HLOAD` Basic keyword to load your choice of HEX file based on how much RAM you wish to leave available for Basic, and launch Zen with `?USR(0)`.
+Use the `HLOAD` Basic statement to load your choice of HEX file based on how much RAM you wish to leave available for Basic, and launch Zen with `?USR(0)`.
 Exit back to MS Basic with `Q`.

-Use the Zen `ORG` and `LOAD` keywords to place assembled programs above the Zen `EOFP`.
+Use the Zen `ORG` and `LOAD` statments to place assembled programs above the Zen `EOFP`.
 Use Zen `H` to determine where `EOFP` is located.
 On return to Basic, assembled programs can be launched using the `?USR(0)` command either from immediate mode, or from within a Basic program, after setting the correct `USR` location.

 Check the NASCOM Basic Manual Appendix D for further information on mixing Basic and Assembly code.